Learning Explicit Contact for Implicit Reconstruction of Hand-held Objects from Monocular Images: Qualitative Results

-Fig.~\ref{morecompre} shows more qualitative results with the state-of-the-art method~\cite{ye2022s}.
-As shown in the results of the first five rows, for unseen objects during training (\emph{i.e.}, from the OakInk dataset), the proposed method can still perform well, especially for object parts that are in contact with the hand.
-In addition, since the structured contact codes provide both positional and contact information, our approach can still produce plausible results for occluded object parts.
+\paragraph{Object Reconstruction.} Fig.~\ref{morecompre} shows more qualitative results with the state-of-the-art method~\cite{ye2022s}.
+As shown in the results of the first four rows, for unseen objects during training (\emph{i.e.}, from the OakInk dataset), the proposed method can still perform well, especially for object parts that are in contact with the hand.
+Furthermore, Fig.~\ref{multiviewresults} demonstrates the object reconstruction with multiple views.
+Since the structured contact codes provide both positional and contact information, our approach can still produce plausible results for occluded object parts.